 Centre for the Improvement of Population Health through E-health Research (CIPHER): contributing expertise on extracting information from the free text of electronic patient records, in order to maximise the utility of routine health-related data on the UK population (MRC and other UK government and charity funders).

 Mobile Commerce as a Service: developing a universal mobile transaction platform using SMS text messaging as the user interface so that people can more easily purchase and gift goods and services (Innovate UK / Technology Strategy Board).

-Patient Record Ergonomics Programme (PREP): developing methodologies for understanding and exploiting free text to enhance the utility of primary care electronic patient records (Wellcome Trust).
+Patient Records Enhancement Programme (PREP): developing methodologies for understanding and exploiting free text to enhance the utility of primary care electronic patient records (Wellcome Trust).

 Ranking Word Senses for Disambiguation: Models and Applications: devising and testing ways to estimate the frequency distributions of senses of words from raw (unannotated) text (EPSRC).